zuri-training/Team-16_My-CMS/README.md

 Unzip into any directory in your PC and get access to the files

 Step 2:
-Create a Virtual environment and activate it
+Create a virtual environment and activate it
 ```
 $ py -3 -m venv env
 $ env\Scripts\activate